Gilligan’s Island Transcript

 EXT.
 CAMP - DAY

-Mr. Howell points a single-lens reflex camera with flash bulbs at Skipper.
-Mrs. Howell stands nearby.
+MR. HOWELL points a single-lens reflex camera with flash bulbs at Skipper.
+MRS. HOWELL stands nearby.
 Skipper poses with his arms folded across his chest.
 Mary Ann sits on the dining table.
 Gilligan stands next to the dining table on the side opposite side from Mary Ann.

 MR HOWELL